 From its beginnings in about 3000 BC Stonehenge has undergone several phases of construction and reconstruction with many stones being reused and reconfigured.
 New stones and features were added to the site during 1,500 years of activity.
 There are disagreements among archaeologists regarding which of the Stonehenge stones belong to which periods so for simplicity I am going to stick with Mike Parker Pearson’s chronology.
 In his book Stonehenge – Exploring The Greatest Stone Age Mystery Parker Pearson incorporates the most recent scientific research made during the Stonehenge Riverside Project (2004 – 2009).

 If you would like to see all the radiocarbon determinations (dates) gained from the many excavations at Stonehenge then have a look at Mike Pitts’ 2001 title Hengeworld.
 Here you will discover the reason for the many different interpretations.

 Stonehenge guide – Building Stonehenge 3,000BC to 1,500BC

 Phase 1: a circle then a cemetery

-There is much debate among archaeologists over what if anything the Aubrey holes originally contained, some say posts others stones.
+There is much debate among archaeologists over what if anything the Aubrey holes originally contained as part of that first monument, some say posts, others stones.
 Mike Parker Pearson, who has led some of the most recent work within the henge is certain that they held the first stones on the site which ‘formed a circle right at the beginning of Stonehenge’s sequence’ (Parker Pearson 2012).
-According to him these stones were the famous bluestones originating in the Preseli Hills in Pembrokeshire, West Wales 180 miles away to the west (coincidentally also the birthplace of my wife, Sian).
-These stones were later reused in the structure we see today.
+According to him these stones were the famous bluestones originating in the Preseli Hills in Pembrokeshire, West Wales, 180 miles away to the west.
+These stones, he says, were the ones later reused in the structure we see today.